Mark A. Patterson

-Mark A. Patterson is an American lobbyist, former Vice President and Managing Director of Goldman Sachs, and former Chief of Staff to the United States Secretary of the Treasury.
+Mark A. Patterson is an American lobbyist, former vice president and managing director of Goldman Sachs, and former Chief of Staff to the United States Secretary of the Treasury.
 In 2018, he was hired as general counsel for Senator Chuck Schumer, overseeing investigations and appropriations and leaving his position at law firm Perkins Coie.

 Early life and education

 Patterson was born in New York City.
 His mother was a librarian while his father was a high school English teacher.
 He graduated from the University at Albany in 1984.
 He received his J.D. degree from The Catholic University of America in 1990.

 Career

-Patterson was the special assistant of Senator Daniel Patrick Moynihan from 1984 to 1988 before pursuing his law degree.
+Patterson was the special assistant of Senator Daniel Patrick Moynihan from 1984 to 1988 before entering law school.

 Patterson later served as Moynihan's legislative director (1993-1995), and as Democratic staff director and chief counsel of the Senate Finance Committee (1995-1999).
 From 1999 to 2004 Patterson was the policy director for Senate Democratic Leader Tom Daschle.